Search results

 Example to get you started:

-Let's say the {Documentation} includes a statement like "The API supports real-time data streaming."
-If the {Source Material} makes no mention of real-time capabilities, this would be an error (likely a hallucination).
+Let’s say the documentation includes a statement like “The API supports real-time data streaming.”
+If the source material makes no mention of real-time capabilities, this would be an error (likely a hallucination).

-Here's the {Documentation}
+Here’s the source material

 Is your LLM powerful enough to do this?

 There’s a lot of difference in LLM capabilities.
-Some might be able to do this impressively well, while other LLMs might be much less capable.
+Some AI models might be able to do this impressively well, while other LLMs might be much less capable.
 Less capable LLMs might invent errors, constantly forget the documentation, or simply not catch a lot of problems.
 Until you’ve played around with different models in these tasks, you might not realize how much they can vary.
 The best models will no doubt be the most expensive to run, hence more limited and less available.

 Section-by-section analysis

 You could try to improve the LLM’s capabilities by error-checking a section at a time rather than the whole document.
 This might reduce the scope of the analytical task in ways that allow the LLM to be more thorough and accurate.
 Going section by section has been one of my key insights into using LLMs.
 As I explained in Creating high-fidelity, thematically organized notes from engineering meetings using AI, going theme by theme rather than summarizing all notes at once yields a completely different output quality.
+However, going section by section will be a lot more tedious.

 It’s important to note that source material (consisting largely of internal documents) will likely have some gaping holes.
 Internal documents focus on filling gaps for missing features.
 The documents might provide more detail about internal architecture than you want to expose (the implementation details users don’t need to know), and more.
 Don’t assume that the source material actually has all the answers.
 Without all the answers, the fact-checking prompt won’t have an authoritative body of material to check against.